Submodular set functions are characterized by an intuitive

 admits efficient (approximate) optimization algorithms in

-Graph cuts have been used as a generic tool in
+Graph cuts have been widely used as a generic tool in

 combinatorial optimization.
 Replacing the common sum of